Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei: Black Hole Initial Properties and Binarity

 \citet{Hoang+18}'s initial mass distribution extends up to $\sim 90$ M$_\odot$.
 In addition to the first two sets of initial mass and spin distributions described above, we also consider a more conservative lower limit BH mass distribution based on Cluster Monte Carlo (CMC) globular cluster simulations by \citet{Kremer+20} \citep[see also,][]{Belczynski+16}.
 We assume solar metalliticy for all stars.
 Similar to above, we have one set of initial conditions where all BHs are single and non-spinning and another set where a subset of the BHs are the products of primordial mergers.
 Specifically, we take our lower limit mass distribution and randomly pair and merge $15 \%$ of the BHs so that the same fraction have had a previous primordial BH-BH merger, either EKL-induced or through GW emission alone, as in the simulations of \citet{Hoang+18}.
+To determine final masses and spins of these remnants, we use the prescription for binary BH mergers described in Section \ref{sec:GWcap_methodology}.
 While GW merger rate can depend on BH mass \citep[see][]{Hoang+18}, we hold the fraction of merged systems fixed for a direct comparison of initial conditions.
+In particular, a third of the primordial binary systems merged in this population, as well as in H18\raisebox{0.3ex}{ {$+$}}M. We refer to these cases as K20 and K20 \raisebox{0.3ex}{ {$+$}}M, respectively.

-The probability density functions of these four distributions are shown as histograms in Figure \ref{fig:IC_plot}.
-We see that the upper limit, including mergers, allows for BH mass as high as 175 $M_{\odot}$, while our lower limit only extends to $25$~$M_{\odot}$.
-While we do not show the initial spin distributions in Figure~\ref{fig:IC_plot}, the initial conditions with mergers have a peak around 0.7, consistent with \citep[e.g.,][]{Borchers+2025, Fishbac+17, Tagawa+2021, GerosaFishbach2021, Antonini+2019, Mai+25}.
+These four distributions are shown as histograms in Figure \ref{fig:IC_plot}.
+We see that H18\raisebox{0.3ex}{ {$+$}}M allows for BH mass as high as 175 $M_{\odot}$, while K20 \raisebox{0.3ex}{ {$+$}}M only extends to $25$~$M_{\odot}$.
+While we do not show the initial spin distributions in Figure~\ref{fig:IC_plot}, the initial conditions with mergers have a peak around 0.7, consistent with \citep[e.g.,][]{Fishbac+17, Antonini+2019, GerosaFishbach2021, Tagawa+2021, Borchers+2025, Mai+25}.
 The initial spin distributions can be seen in Figure~\ref{fig:final_mass_and_spins_dist}, where we discuss their evolution over the course of the simulations.